Soufianerfq/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script that adds execution permission to the owner, the group owner and the other users, to the file hello. chmod a+x hello .
-James Bond chmod 007 hello cript that sets the mode of the file hello to this: chmod 753 hello Write a script that sets the mode of the file hello the same as olleh’s mode. chmod --reference-olleh hello
+James Bond chmod 007 hello cript that sets the mode of the file hello to this: chmod 753 hello Write a script that sets the mode of the file hello the same as olleh’s mode. chmod --reference-olleh hello script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed. chmod -R -x